 This Spanish succession law will apply to foreign nationals living in Spain by default.

-Brussels IV applies to all foreign nationals living in an EU country, it is not restricted to EU citizens, so Brexit has not changed anything here.
+Brussels IV applies to all foreign nationals living in an EU country, it is not restricted to EU citizens, so it remains an option for British expatriates.

 Note that Brussels IV only relates to succession law.
 You cannot use it to opt for UK inheritance tax instead of Spanish succession tax on death.